andover-cs630/pages/Markdown/hash-tables.md

        return str(hts)
 ```

-***Exercise S. 2.1:*** Why do we use a doubly linked list for chaining?
+**_Exercise S. 2.1:_** Why do we use a doubly linked list for chaining?
 Keep in mind the three algorithms we are optimizing for.
 Answer: A doubly linked list makes deletion simpler, as we know from the linked lists lesson.
-***Exercise S.2.2:*** Write in pseudocode the search algorithm for a chained hash table.
+**_Exercise S.2.2:_** Write in pseudocode the search algorithm for a chained hash table.
 Answer: Locate $T[h(k0]$, which is a linked list.
 Search the linked list for a value with the key $k$

 Though insert and delete each still have time complexity $O(1)$, the search algorithm now has a more complicated time complexity.
 Here is an example of the search algorithm `chainSearch`, which would be called on the `LinkedList` stored in `T[h(k)]`:

-### Java
+### java

 ```java
 public String chainSearch(int k) {